gravitational/teleport/rfd/0035-aws-node-join.md

      effectively create a new IID with a new signature)
 3. Check that the AWS join token matches the AWS account in the IID, and the requested Teleport service role.
-4. Check that this IID has not already been used to join the cluster. \*
+4. Check that this EC2 instance has not already joined the cluster.
+   - The node name will be set to `<aws_account_id>-<aws_instance_id>` so that the auth server can efficiently check the backend to see whether this instance has already joined.
+   - This is to prevent replay attacks with the IID
-5. Check that the EC2 instance is currently running. \*\*
+5. Check that the EC2 instance is currently running. \*

-\* Step 4 requires that we store all recently joined IID pkcs7 signatures in the backend (at least within the TTL of the Identity Document).
-It would be easy to store these immediately when returning the ssh keys to the node, but if the node then fails to connect back to the cluster with the ssh keys it will effectively be locked out.

-\*\* Step 5 requires AWS credentials on the Auth server with permissions for `ec2:DescribeInstances`.
+\* Step 5 requires AWS credentials on the Auth server with permissions for `ec2:DescribeInstances`.
 If you need Nodes to be able to join the teleport cluster from different AWS accounts than the one in which the Teleport Auth server is running, there are a few extra required steps: